So, how much research did you really do before deciding on which breed of dog to bring home? For some, it just may have not have been enough.

 Astonishingly, 36% of owners revealed that they don’t have pet insurance, with 46% believing that they don’t need it.
 On the other hand, 48% of owners said that pet insurance is a life safer – a majority undoubtedly being those who had to pay a visit to the emergency vet.

 What is a little unsettling is that out of the owners surveyed, 6% said they were unsatisfied with their chosen breed.
-To help you out with your research, Animal Planet has a convenient Breed Selector, an online tool which, allows you to find the breed that you’re possibly interested in and do your research from there!
-You can find out interesting factoids like: how long your chosen dog’s lifespan could be, the behavior of that dog breed, and how big that dog could get as an adult.
+To help you out with your research, Animal Planet has a convenient Breed Selector, an online questionnaire which, allows you to determine the breed that you’re possibly interested in by asking you a series of questions!
+You can find out interesting factoids

 As we all know, owning a dog can be hard work, but it is also rewarding and can bring immeasurable love and joy to our lives.
 Whilst research is important before deciding who we want to bring home, we can’t always decide who we fall in love with.